ArchivesServer/archivesserver.github.io/README.md

 # About

-I am a long time table-top gamer and IT nerd, that loves exploring new games and technology.
+I am a long time table-top gamer and tech geek, that loves exploring new games and technology.
 Which is why the subject matter of this site appeals to me so much.
 As I begin this adventure digging deeper into the lore of Android and Netrunner, this server will document my journey and provide an ongoing resource for others.
-I don't know how long this will take me or whether I'll ever finish, but I'm looking forward to the discoveries along the way... while also learning more about Git, markdown and static site generators.
+I don't know how long this will take or whether it will ever be completed, but I'm looking forward to the discoveries along the way... while also learning more about Git, markdown and static site generators.

 # Small Print